Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMTutorial2DeployAgentHELM.md

 See [chart values for Prometheus-collector](~/metrics/prometheus/chartvalues.md) for additional reference on how to customize more parameters like cpu/memory requests/limits etc..

 Note: The deployment will also automatically install [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) and [node exporter](https://github.com/prometheus/node_exporter) which are popular tools to collect infrastructure metrics.
 These will be shown in the default dashboards that we will look at later in this tutorial.
+Please check the [chartValues](~/metrics/prometheus/chartvalues.md) page to see how to override the default ports for node exporter.

 You can verify that there are not any configuration or authentication issues by looking at the prometheus-collector logs.
 See the [FAQ](~/metrics/Prometheus/PromMDMfaq.md#how-do-i-check-the-prometheus-collector-logs) for how to do so.